squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

  * [[Features/DynamicSslCert]] <<Include(Features/DynamicSslCert,,,from="ETA.*:",to="$")>>
  * [[Features/AdaptationLog]] <<Include(Features/AdaptationLog,,,from="ETA.*:",to="$")>>

-## some we will need to maualy add to this list...
+## some we will need to manually add to this list...
 <<FullSearch(title:Features/ regex:C{1}ategoryFeature regex:Version...:.*3.2 -regex:ETA...:.unknown regex:Developer...:....*)>>

 ## Features being developed for 3.2 but with unknown ETA, violating the TODO list requirement of having a